What is Organization Design?

-One of the most neglected principles of organization design is emphasizing on roles first and then individuals.
+One of the most neglected principles of organization design is emphasizing roles first and then individuals.
 Unfortunately, lots of managers do the opposite.
-They start looking for candidates to fill certain positions before the roles are clearly defined.
+They start looking for candidates to fill certain positions before job roles are clearly defined.

 The problem with using this approach is that it stirs up anxiety among employees.
 It also creates the risk of losing expert technicians if they feel insecure about their job.
 It’s also very distracting since most employees will tend to focus on making big impressions instead of making their clients’ needs a priority.

 The best way to deal with the matter is to use a talent draft.
 With a talent draft, each business department will gain access to the same professionals.
 This way, the most capable employees will end up in pivotal roles that have been designed with the company’s objectives in mind.

 5. Anticipate Resistance